CountNick/ctrl-alt-delete/README.md

 # General information

-* [Controle Alt Delete](https://controlealtdelete.nl/) Gave us the opportunity to make a data visualisation about a survey they did on ethnic profiling in Amsterdam.
+* [Controle Alt Delete](https://controlealtdelete.nl/) Gave us the opportunity to make a data visualisation about a survey they did in Amsterdam.
+The goal of the survey was to get insight about ethnich profiling in Amsterdam

 ### Full documentation